If you are living with a life-limiting illness you may prefer to be cared for in your own home.

-Our Hospice at Home Team provides short-term care (for up to three months), between 8am and 8pm, 7 days per week.
+Our Locality Care Team provides short-term care (for up to three months), between 8am and 8pm, 7 days per week.

-Our specialist’s doctors and nurses will also be able to visit you in your own home to help with more complex symptoms and symptom control.
+Our specialist doctors and nurses will also be able to visit you in your own home to help with more complex symptoms and symptom control.

 Therapy at home

-If you are unable to attend our day and therapy services, our therapy team will be able to visit you in your home.
+Our therapists will be able to provide support via telephone, virtual consultations or to visit you in your home.
 They can help you maintain your mobility, independence and assess your equipment needs, all designed to keep you as active as possible.
 They can also help you manage complex symptoms such as fatigue and anxiety.

 Through our advice line, you will be able to talk to one of our clinical nurse specialists who will be able to advise on symptoms, nursing care and other needs relating to a life-limiting illness.